csc-training/geocomputing/pouta/arcpy/ansible_preparations.md

 ### Ansible tools

-You need to have an environment with the necessary tools to run an ansible script (python, openstack-client, ansible and shade).
-Instructions how to install these: https://research.csc.fi/pouta-install-client.
+You need to have an environment with the necessary tools to run an ansible script: python, [openstack-client](https://docs.csc.fi/cloud/pouta/install-client), ansible and shade.

 ### Setting up automatic access to keypairs and servers